hasura/graphql-engine/server/documentation/tips.md

 In the case of mssql, we also need to register the database.
 This can be done in the hasura console but going to the `DATA` tab, then `Manage` button on the left and then `Connect Database` button.
-Add a mssql database with the connection string that `scripts/dev.sh mssql` outputed.
+Add a mssql database with the connection string that `scripts/dev.sh mssql` outputted.

 Note: the database name should match the `source` field that tests use.
 In mssql's case this is usually `mssql`.